 Now Margaret’s curse is fall’n upon our heads, When she exclaimed on Hastings, you, and I, For standing by when Richard stabbed her son.
 (Act III, Scene iii, lines 15–17)

 Grey, the speaker, and Rivers and Vaughn were all included in Queen Margaret’s curse, a fact they recall on their way to their execution.
 These men, Queen Elizabeth’s brothers, were included in the curse because they helped the Yorks overthrow King Henry VI.
-Their deaths show the actualization of Margaret’s curse—her words do have power.
+Their deaths show the actualization of Margaret’s curse—her words

 I had an Edward till a Richard killed him; I had a husband till a Richard killed him.
 Thou hadst an Edward till a Richard killed him; Thou hadst a Richard till a Richard killed him.
 (Act IV, Scene iv, lines 42–45)